Priscilla Baltimore

-Priscilla "Mother" Baltimore (13 May 1801 – 28 November 1882, died age 81) was an abolitionist and a social worker.
+Priscilla "Mother" Baltimore (13 May 1801 – 28 November 1882, died age 81) was a multiracial abolitionist and a social worker.
 She adopted orphaned children and assisted former slaves.
 She is also known as the founder of Brooklyn, Illinois.

 Early life

-She was born in Bourbon County, Kentucky, in 1801, the child of a white slaveowner and one of his slaves.
+She was born in Bourbon County, Kentucky in 1801, the child of a white slaveowner and one of his slaves.
 Her father sold her at age 10.
 Later, in St. Louis, she was bought by a Methodist missionary who allowed her to buy her own freedom.
 It took her seven years to earn enough money.

 Once free, she set out in search of her father.
 He had moved from Kentucky to southern Missouri.
 Having found him, she bought her mother from him.
 She brought her mother back to St. Louis.
 She also purchased the freedom of her husband, John, but eventually divorced him in 1856.
 She became esteemed among St. Louis aristocracy as a well-trained nurse and earned up to $150 per visit.